domschrei/mallob/README.md

 *) Not needed if `done` is set to `true`.

-In the above example, a job is introduced with effective priority `<user-prio> * <job-prio> = 1.0 * 0.7 = 0.7`, with a wallclock limit of five minutes and a CPU limit of 10 CPUh.
+In the above example, a job is introduced with priority 0.7, with a wallclock limit of five minutes and a CPU limit of 10 CPUh.

+For SAT solving, the input can be provided (a) as a plain file, (b) as a compressed (.lzma / .xz) file, or (c) as a named (UNIX) pipe.
+In each case, you have the option of providing the payload (i) in text form (i.e., a valid CNF description), or, with field `content-mode: "raw"`, in binary form (i.e., a sequence of bytes representing integers).
-The formula file must be a valid CNF file.
-For incremental jobs, Mallob uses the common iCNF extension: The file may contain a single line of the form:

-`a <lit1> <lit2> ...
-0`

-where `<lit1>`, `<lit2>` etc. are assumption literals.
+For text files, Mallob uses the common iCNF extension for incremental formulae: The file may contain a single line of the form `a <lit1> <lit2> ...
+0` where `<lit1>`, `<lit2>` etc. are assumption literals.
+For binary files, Mallob reads clauses as integer sequences with separation zeroes in between.
+Two zeroes in a row (i.e., an "empty clause") signal the end of clause literals, after which a number of assumption integers may be specified.
+Another zero signals that the description is complete.
+If providing a named pipe, make sure that (a) the named pipe is already created when submitting the job and (b) your application pipes the formula _after_ submitting the job (else it will hang indefinitely except if this is done in a separate thread).

-Alternatively, you can specify the assumptions directly in the JSON describing the job via the `assumptions` field (without any trailing zero).
-This way, an incremental application can maintain a single text file with a monotonically growing set of clauses and there is no need to edit away the previous assumptions every time.
+Assumptions can also be specified directly in the JSON describing the job via the `assumptions` field (without any trailing zero).
+This way, an incremental application could maintain a single text file with a monotonically growing set of clauses.

 The "arrival" and "dependencies" fields are useful to test a particular preset scenario of jobs: The "arrival" field ensures that the job will be scheduled only after Mallob ran for the specified amount of seconds.
 The "dependencies" field ensures that the job is scheduled only if all specified other jobs are already processed.

-Mallob is notified by the kernel as soon as the file is placed in `.api/jobs.0/new/` and will immediately move the job description to `.api/jobs/pending/` and schedule the job.
+Mallob is notified by the kernel as soon as a valid file is placed in `.api/jobs.0/in/` and will immediately remove the file and schedule the job.

 **Retrieving a Job Result**

-Upon completion of a job, Mallob writes a result JSON file under `.api/jobs.0/done/<user-name>.<job-name>.json` (you can repeatedly query the directory contents or employ a kernel-level mechanism like `inotify`).
+Upon completion of a job, Mallob writes a result JSON file under `.api/jobs.0/out/<user-name>.<job-name>.json` (you can repeatedly query the directory contents or employ a kernel-level mechanism like `inotify`).
 Such a file may look like this:
 ```
 {